What can be done ?

 To be able to combat the increasing medicalization of FGM, it is first necessary to understand why health personnel agree to perform such an act … (1, 2)

-- They.belong to a community that practises FGM and it is in line with their beliefs, or they.feel it is their duty to support a patient’s request for FGM with a socio-cultural motivation.
+- They belong to a community that practices FGM and it is in line with their beliefs, or they feel it is their duty to support a patient’s request for FGM when they have a socio-cultural motivation.

 - They consider medicalization to be a “lesser evil” and to reduce risks and complications.

 - They consider FGM to be harmless and even medically indicated.